 Here you will meet members of the team and people who are already fostering for Blue Sky Fostering.
-You’ll learn about what’s really involved in looking after children who are in care and have the opportunity to learn with others who are also making an application to foster.
+You’ll learn about what’s really involved in looking after young people who are in care and have the opportunity to learn with others who are also making an application to foster.

-- Understanding the needs of children in foster care
+Understanding the needs of young people in foster care

-- Working with children who display sexualised behaviour
+Working with young people who display sexualised behaviour

-- A child’s experience of coming into care
+A young person’s experience of coming into care

 Once you have been approved as foster carers you’ll need to complete the Training and Development Standards for foster carers during the first six months.
 In addition, we’ll ask you to complete some essential courses such as child protection, safe care, managing risk, equality and diversity, impulsive behaviour, and administering medication.